 Long and complicated names are difficult for people to remember and for google to search.
 If your domain has a keyword in it, that’s a big plus!

 - Don’t use hyphens or numbers in your name – because these stop words that are not recognized by internet language.
 Like apostrophes in Veena’s is not great in a business name.

 - Always use dot.com for your business. – Search the web and if you see the dot.com of your business is not available – try looking for something else.
 It’s the most widely searched method.

 - If you find the domain you want – secure it.
 Protect your brand.

 Here’s a little story for you – I started my food blog “A homemade chef” on blogspot.
 While I never realized it was growing big and popular someone else did!

 All of a sudden I started getting emails asking me if I would like to buy ahomemadechef.com for $500

 Yes!
-There are many people who secure available popular domains for just 0.99 cents and then re-sell it at hiked up prices.
+There are many people who secure available popular domains for just 0.99 cents and then re-sell them at hiked-up prices.
 So then I had to choose ahomemadechef.net instead of dot.com.
-But it’s not my business so I didn’t’ give it much thought and I definitely did not want to spend $500 dollars on it.
+But it’s not my business so I didn’t give it much thought and I definitely did not want to spend $500 dollars on it.